Magudala de Nemure: Manga

-A manga adaptation illustrated by Arisaka Ako serialization in the June 2013 issue of Kadokawa Shoten's Young Ace.
+A manga adaptation illustrated by Arisaka Ako was serialized from the June 2013 issue to the May 2015 issue of Kadokawa Shoten's Young Ace.
 The first volume was released on August 31, 2013.

 The manga also received a German translation which was published by Panini Manga and renamed to Magdala de Nemure.
 The first volume was released in August 2014 and the last one in April 2016.

 The French translation was released by Ototo Manga.